shnabz/chrome-extensions/README.md

 > chrome://extensions

 • Toggle the `Developer mode` switch in the top right corner to the on position <br>
-• Drag the `eBay Ad Killer.crx` file onto the extensions page to install <br>
+• Drag the `extension.crx` file onto the extensions page to install <br>
 • Toggle the developer mode switch again to leave developer mode<br>
 • Restart Chrome <br>